 Let’s be honest, who wants to stay on campus ALL the time?
 South Florida is meant to be seen!
 The Trips and Recreation Chair plans multiple events designed to get students off campus and enjoy the culture of South Florida.
 Past events include Halloween Horror Nights, a day trip to Key West, and a Call of Duty Tournament among others.
 Students are either taken for free or given an extreme discount offered only to NSU students.
 On campus events include pool parties, dodge ball tournaments and more!
 Take a trip with SEA Board and live a little livelier.

 So you’re probably wondering what in the world is a programming assistant?
 They are a BLESSING.
 The programming assistant supports the programming board with day to day tasks.
 For example, managing the budget, providing stories of valor and love, and just being a positive influence on the team!
-Requirements for the programming assistant include telling funny, side-splitting jokes, and having consistently great hair days.
+Requirements for the programming assistant include telling funny, side-splitting jokes, mastery of excel and administrative duties, and having consistently great hair days.

 The Advisor directly advises the student program board members.
 In general, they are our inspiration and our challengers who push us to create events that turn out much bigger than our individual selves.
 It is the role of the advisor to provide for the student programming board and be our safety net if we do so need.
 Daily tasks for the advisor include demonstrating mom-like tendencies, glaring menacingly at random DOSA staff members, and appearing at every event because they love S.E.A.
 Board!
 Requirements include a sense of humor, a snuggie for when the office gets a little cold, and a genuine love for programming.